 Processor-to-memory ratio of 1:4.

-Processor: AMD EPYC™ Turin processor with a turbo frequency of up to 3.7 GHz.
-These processors use physical cores to provide stable computing performance.
+Processor: AMD EPYC™ Turin processors with a turbo frequency of up to 3.7 GHz.
+These processors use a physical core design to provide stable computing performance.

 For information about operating system compatibility, see AMD instance types and operating system compatibility.